Bang (Rita Ora and Imanbek EP)

-Bang is a collaborative extended play (EP) by English singer and songwriter Rita Ora and Kazakh disc jockey Imanbek.
-The record was released for digital download and streaming in various countries by Atlantic and Warner on 12 February 2021.
+Bang is a collaborative extended play (EP) by English singer Rita Ora and Kazakh producer Imanbek.
+The record was released for digital download and streaming in various countries by Atlantic, Warner and What a DJ on 12 February 2021.
 Created amidst the pandemic of COVID-19, it discovers various genres of club, dance, house and pop with 1980s and 1990s influences.
 The record was promoted with the release of a single, "Big", and a film shot in Bulgaria as a tribute to Ora's Albanian and Imanbek's Kazakh heritages.
 Following its release, it was met with a warm reception from music critics for the collaboration between the artists, its mainstream appeal and production.
-Commercially, the record reached number 16 on the US Billboard Top Dance/Electronic Albums ranking.
+Commercially, the record reached number 16 on the US Billboard Top Dance/Electronic Albums chart.